Sifr-Labs-2020-Interns/Collectables/README.md

 A marketplace to buy and sell collectibles and curios such as coins, stamps, bank notes and much more.

+### Application currently in the prototyping and design phase

+Prototyping and designing using **Adobe XD Design Toolkit**

 ## Requirements

 ### System requirements